resolve109/study-aws-sa/aws-study-guide.md

   - A VPC can only have one internet gateway attached at any time
   - Egress-only internet gateways are specifically designed for outbound-only IPv6 traffic, not for IPv4 traffic
 - **Security Groups**:
-  - For bastion host setups, configure the security group of the bastion host to only allow inbound access from the company's external IP range
+  - For bastion host setups, the security group of the bastion host should only allow inbound access from the external IP range of the company
-  - For application instances in private subnets, configure security groups to allow inbound SSH access only from the private IP address of the bastion host
+  - For application instances in private subnets, the security group should allow inbound SSH access only from the private IP address of the bastion host
+  - This configuration ensures that only connections from company locations can reach the bastion host, and only the bastion host can access application servers
-  - When configuring multi-tier applications, web tier should allow inbound traffic on port 443 from 0.0.0.0/0 (for HTTPS)
+  - For web tiers in multi-tier architectures, configure the security group to allow inbound traffic on port 443 from 0.0.0.0/0 (HTTPS from the internet)
-  - For database tiers, restrict inbound traffic to only the specific database port (e.g., 1433 for SQL Server) from the web tier's security group
+  - For database tiers, configure the security group to allow inbound traffic only on the specific database port (e.g., 1433 for SQL Server) from the web tier's security group
+  - These configurations follow the principle of least privilege and enhance overall security posture

 ### Elastic Load Balancing
 - **Types of Load Balancers**: